semrush/intergalactic/website/docs/filter-group/filter-category/filter-category.md

 @## Usage in UX/UI

-> Technically, categories do not have nesting, it is purely visual to distinguish between categories.
+> Technically, categories don’t have nesting, it is purely visual to distinguish between categories.
 >
 > **Example:**
 >